UzairMushtaq-Hoo/mosquitto/README.md

-# angieOS - HooControls Documentaion
+# angieOS - HooControls Operating System Documentaion

 ## Installation/Setup of HooOS (Dev.
 Version) guide v0.1:
 This is a guide how to install HooOS v0.1 on Ubuntu/Debian.

-## Install all the dependencies
+## 1. Install all the dependencies
 ```
 sudo apt-get -y  update && upgrade
 sudo apt-get -y  install git